 The Singe Coat employs an ultra-thin, lightweight, and glass-free flexible E-ink display manufactured by Plastic Logic Germany.
 The wearable display platform integrated into the coat was developed by TEN Electronics, a Moscow-based company focused on low-energy solutions in the field of flexible electronics for both professional and consumer markets.

 Stargazer questions and predicts what the future of fashion will be like, with the help of the stars themselves.
 This piece was designed by Anja Dragan and the astrology inspired prints created in collaboration with Berlin-based artist V Wolfe, transferred onto the garments using a laser engraving technique.

 The technology used explores the capabilities of the laser cutting machine and presents a more environmentally- and user-friendly alternative to screen or digital printing on textile materials.
 Laser cutting is not only very precise, but also makes it possible to create different kinds of see-through or almost invisible prints.
 For the showpiece, a woven fabric consisting of three layers – white, black, and white – was used.
 As the top layer was engraved, the black print emerged.

 Selective Laser Sintering (SLS)

-Lina Wassong’s Symbiosis dress is an homage to the beautiful natural phenomenon in which two species share the same habitat and benefit from each other.
+Lina Wassong’s Symbiosis dress is a homage to the beautiful natural phenomenon in which two species share the same habitat and benefit from each other.
 With the wearer and the integrated electronics symbolically connected, the piece is a combination of delicate design and advanced software technology.
-Through the seamless interface, the wearer can shift the microcontroller from "listening“ into "observing“ mode and watch the dress change as it reacts to the surrounding environment.
+Through the seamless interface, the wearer can shift the microcontroller from “listening“ into “observing“ mode and watch the dress change as it reacts to the surrounding environment.

 Laser cutting and 3D printing with Selective Laser Sintering (SLS) that allows high-resolution prints in complex shapes give the design its final touch.